SpicePayne/devops-group18/Use Cases/Use_Cases_All_City_Reports.md

 7. The user enters a valid continent name.
 8. The system then prompts the user to enter a numeric value for N (e.g., "10").
 9. The user enters a valid integer for N.
-10. The system executes a SQL query joining city and country tables to filter cities belonging to the specified continent and limits the result to the top N by population.
+10. The system executes a SQL query joining city and country tables to filter cities belonging to the specified continent and limits the result to the top N by population for the organization.
 11. The system sorts results in descending order by population.
 12. The system displays the report in the following columns: **City Name, Country Name, Continent, District, Population**
 13. The user reviews or exports the report as needed.